How to Detect Connection between Memory loss and Brain Injury

 Sure, you will be able to "study" but what will you learn actually if you do not have any memory of it?
 So, to complete all of your brain's tasks, your mind needs to be intact.
 Then we have to make a difference between short-term memory and long-term memory.
 Short-term memory is your brain's ability to recall information after only a short time that that information has been received and processed.
 Then we also have a long-term memory which is our brain's ability to create and store memories for an extended period, maybe even a lifetime.

 Brain Injury – The Most Common Cause of Memory Loss

 So, after a traumatic brain injury, the patients are left without the ability to create new memories, so they stick to the ones that they already have, or they cannot remember anything about their life before.
 If you have any luck, you may be left off with forgetting an appointment or a new phone number.
 Let us make something clear, everyone forgets something sometimes.
 However, these people tend to forget way more often than an average person.
 But why does this happen?

-A brain injury often damages the parts of the brain that are responsible for creating, storing and recalling the memories.
+A brain injury often damages the parts of the brain that is responsible for creating, storing and recalling the memories.
 And if you are wondering if these people remember their injury the answer is that is not very likely.
 After a traumatic brain injury, a post-traumatic amnesia takes over.
 Depending on the severity of the injury, it can last for a few hours, days or a few weeks and even months.
 These patients are not aware of how the injury has happened, how long have they stayed in the hospital and cannot remember any details about it.
 Most likely they feel confused and frighten due to the lack of information and memory that they have.